+Do you know how to cook healthy food for the viewing party but are embarrassed to make it for your friends because it tastes bland?
 Do you add condiments to everything?
 Ketchup to sweet potato fries?
 Mayonnaise to sandwiches?
 Salsa to meat?
 Condiments are supposed to put the finishing touches to your food.
 Add flavor.
 Spice.
 Sweetness.
 But with all the additives and sugar, they are likely to make your meal, however healthy it is, unhealthy.

 This doesn’t mean that to stay on track you have to stop adding sauces to your meals.
 Switch them up.
 Upgrade the traditional ketchup.
 Create your own, healthier versions.
 Here are the best homemade condiment recipes to finish your meal and help you Eat Clean.